dienDan10/String-Coding-Challenge/README.md

-## Some String manipulation excercises
+## Some String manipulation exercises

-This is some very interesting string manipulation excercises that i think are very useful
+This is some very interesting string manipulation exercises that i think are very useful

     /*
     * Challenge 1: Write a java program to reverse a String